Content Marketing: Interviewing internal resources

 This gold mine of information made for a wealth of blog posts, white papers and data sheets.
 This is just one example of helping internal resources zero in on essential information and craft useful content.

-Finally, Lauren Licata, Content Marketing Manager, Base, adds steps to take in the interview process:
+Finally, Lauren Licata, Content Marketing Manager, Base, added steps to take in the interview process:

 At Base, I work with sales managers, designers and product engineers, and it’s my job to use their expertise to create high-quality content for our customers and readers.